Jean-Yves Camus

-Jean-Yves Camus (born 1958) is a French political scientist who specializes on nationalist movements in Europe.
+Jean-Yves Camus (born 1958) is a French political scientist who specializes in nationalist movements in Europe.

 Life and career

 Born in 1958 to a Catholic and Gaullist family, Camus is an observant Jew and describes himself as part of "the anti-totalitarian left".
 He earned a M.A.S. in contemporary history at Sciences Po in 1982.

 He has been a researcher at the Institut de relations internationales et stratégiques since 2006 and the president of the Observatoire des radicalités politiques ("Observatory of political radicalism") at the center-left think tank Fondation Jean-Jaurès since 2014.

 In February 2016, Camus was nominated member of the scientific council of the Délégation interministérielle à la lutte contre le racisme et l'antisémitisme (DILCRA), directed by Dominique Schnapper.